What are Net Sales?

 Net Sales vs. Gross Sales

 Gross sales and net sales are, at times, confused and assumed to be similar.
 Net sales are derived from gross sales and are more important when analyzing the quality of a company’s sales.
-Gross sales on their own are not too accurate, as it overstates a company’s actual sales because it includes several other variables that cannot essentially be classified as sales.
+Gross sales on their own are not as informative, as it overstates a company’s actual sales because it includes several other variables that cannot essentially be classified as sales.

-Net sales, on the other hand, is a more accurate reflection of a company’s operations and can be used to assess the true turnover of the company, along with coming up with strategies for the sales and marketing teams to enhance future revenues.
+Net sales, on the other hand, is a more accurate reflection of a company’s revenues and can be used to assess the true turnover of the company, along with deriving strategies for the sales and marketing teams to enhance future revenues.

 Gross sales are calculated simply as the units sold multiplied by the sales price per unit.
 The gross sales amount is typically much higher, as it does not include returns, allowances, or discounts.
 The net sales amount, which is calculated after adjusting for the variables, is lower.

-Because the irrelevant metrics are removed, net sales are a better reflection of the company’s turnover and health, and it is employed for decision-making purposes.
+Because the non-sales revenue items are removed, net sales are a better reflection of the company’s turnover and health, and it is employed for decision-making purposes.
 The table below highlights the key differences between net and gross sales:

 |Net Sales||Gross Sales|